jundaree/Earthquake-Door-Opener/README.md

-This is a team project from 4 members of MR(Microrobot Research) student organization at KAIST.
+This is a team project from four members of MR(Microrobot Research) student organization at KAIST.

 Leader : Seokbeom Cheon
 Members : Junhyun Kim, Sunhwa Hwang, Hyojun Ahn